People First of Toledo

 People First of Toledo was started in 1998 by several dedicated volunteer advocates, considered to be “outside the DD system”.
 It is a self-led advocacy group run by and for people with developmental disabilities.

-Early meetings were attended by Kay Bennett, Sue Hetrick, Ability Center (ACT) staff, Frank Spinelli, Arc board member/self-advocate, Ruben Garcia, Lott Industries client/Arc board member, and Jo Rita Fox, self-advocate, who, although diagnosed with a developmental disability, was determined to not be eligible for DD services because she was ”too high functioning”.
-Jo Rita wanted to play an active role in a self-advocacy movement that could help herself and others live decent lives.
-At these early meetings, which took place at Sue’s home, the self-advocacy philosophy and goals of People First of Toledo were fleshed out and a plan was born to make People First a reality in Lucas County.
 As a start, we strongly believed that People First should meet in a place that was not run by the County Board and where the meetings were not staffed by DD Board staff because there was the perception among group members that they couldn’t feel free to speak out and be independent if they were meeting at a DD facility, staffed by DD staff that provided services to them.
 People felt they would not be free to voice concerns about services provided by the DD Board if DD staff were present.
-The Ability Center agreed to host monthly meetings in their building, assigned Sue Hetrick as support staff for the group, and funded meeting refreshments (pizza, pop, cookies), secretarial services, flyer copying, etc.
+The Ability Center agreed to host monthly meetings in their building.

 People First transitioned from in-person meetings to Zoom sessions when the COVID-19 pandemic hit, but as of April 2022, we will be going back to meeting in person.
 Attendance is $5 per meeting or $50 for the year.
 Meetings are now hybrid for people who are unable to get there physically.
-Every month alternates from a serious advocacy-focused topic to social nights for community bonding.
 People First is open to everyone.
 Meetings are coordinated by a facilitator and five elected officers.

 Get Involved